Mi Bella Mondo

 • You could also walk around the conservatory in the morning or afternoon.

-Whether you stay at the Reserve or the Conservancy, Masai Mara is a great place to see these beautiful “Big Five” (African Buffalo, Lion, Elephant, Rhino, and Leopard)!
+Whether you stay at the Reserve or the Conservancy, Masai Mara is a wonderful place to see these beautiful “Big Five” (African Buffalo, Lion, Elephant, Rhino, and Leopard)!
 It was cool that the rhino sometimes appeared—the first time after three months!

 Author and photo credit: Cristy